Guidelines for Nominations

 Descriptions of excellence in teaching, scholarship, and service are stated in the Ithaca College Policy Manual, Volume IV: Faculty Handbook section 4.12.7.

 Candidates should be able to demonstrate distinction specific to their appointment requirements (or beyond if appropriate) reflecting excellence in those area(s).
 Areas of distinction could also include, but are not limited to:

 · Showcasing aesthetic expression at Ithaca College (through performance, direction, or exhibition)

 · Exemplary service to the College, the larger community, and/or the discipline

-Previous Nominations: Any former nominators of candidates for an excellence award in 2012 could resubmit the application, but should be sure to update materials and follow the guidelines in this document.
-Award winners from the past five years are not eligible for a nomination in this cycle.
+Previous Nominations: Any former nominators of candidates for an excellence award from previous year could resubmit the application, but should be sure to update materials and follow the guidelines in this document.
+Award recipients from the past five years are not eligible for a nomination in this cycle.

 Reviewers: Nominations will be reviewed by the Faculty Development Committee.
 Reviewers are ineligible for these awards and may neither nominate nor write in support of a candidate.
-The awardees will be recognized at the annual luncheon for recipients of faculty development awards held in May and at Convocation.
+The awardees will be recognized at the annual luncheon for recipients of faculty development awards on Tuesday, May 15 from 12:00-1:30 pm.

-Deadline: The nomination form along with supporting materials must be submitted to Barney Beins, Chair, Faculty Development Committee, Department of Psychology, 119N Williams Hall (telephone: 274-3512; email: email@example.com), by Monday, March 18, 2013.
+Deadline: The nomination form along with supporting materials must be submitted as a complete electronic package by Monday, February 26, 2018 and sent to Arhlene Flowers, Chair, Faculty Development Committee, email@example.com.